-This page is intended for end-users who want to use the textual user interface included with hangups.
+This section is intended for end-users who want to use the textual user interface included with hangups.

 Once installed, run this command to start hangups: